VirtusLab/infrastructure-as-types/README.md

 Infrastructure as Types project provides tools for micro-system infrastructure development.

 ## The Problem
+With trends of moving complexity of non-functional requirements out of the application code, and creating smaller and smaller micro or even nano-services, we need tools to tackle the old and new complexity.

 Main problems we want to solve:
 - help manage inherent complexity and avoid accidental complexity